CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

 ??? faq "Do you have estimates on CPU time and RAM depending on size?"

-    Expected times and memory using an imported `CSV` with 19 variables:
+    Expected times and memory using an imported `CSV` with 19 columns:

     | Rows  |Cohort |      | Patient|      |
     | ---   |------ |----- | ----   | ---  |